vuestorefront/storefront-api/docs/guide/general/introduction.md

 Storefront Api is **backend agnostic**.
 That means it's not an eCommerce backend itself.
 Out of the box it's provided with Read/Write integrations with [Magento1](https://github.com/DivanteLtd/magento1-vsbridge-indexer), [EpiServer](https://github.com/makingwaves/epi-commerce-to-vue-storefront), [Magento2](https://github.com/DivanteLtd/magento2-vsbridge-indexer), [OpenCart](https://github.com/butopea/vue-storefront-opencart-vsbridge), [SpreeCommerce](https://github.com/spark-solutions/spree2vuestorefront)

+The architecture is modular.
+Out of the box we provided a set of modules (`default-catalog`, `default-vsf`, `default-img`) implementing our agnostic eCommerce data formats.
 By default all the catalog information are stored in ElasticSearch (read operations).
 The write operations are forwarded to the **dedicated API drivers** (Magento1, Magento2, Spree and others avaialble).

 <img src="https://divante.com/github/storefront-api/graphql-playground.png" alt="GraphQL Playground is included"/>
 <em style="text-align:center;">This is a screen showing the GraphQL Playground on storefront-api schema. <a href="https://divanteltd.github.io/storefront-graphql-api-schema/">Check the schema docs</a>.
 It can be 100% customized.</em>